 Braised Beef Noodle Soup (Half Tendon Half Meat)

-The broth was flavorful, but the noodles were slightly overcooked.
+The broth was flavourful, but the noodles were slightly overcooked.
 I’d like it to be more al dente.
 The meat wasn’t particularly tender, but it wasn’t overly tough either.
 However, the tendon was too gelatinous.
 When I chewed it, it stuck to the roof of my mouth, lol.

 Shredded Pork Fried Brown Rice with Egg